sitefinitysteve/nativescript-auth0/README.md

 - Make sure you have an allowed callback url per the [docs](https://auth0.com/docs/quickstart/native-mobile/ios-objc/aspnet-webapi#before-starting)

 ## iOS
-Initalize on load in app.js
+Initalize on load in app.js, put this before application.start();
 ```
 if (application.ios) {
     var __extends = this.__extends || function (d, b) {